Grain Free, Paleo, Keto Southern Biscuit

 Here is the biscuit many of you have been waiting for.
 Grain Free Biscuits that are low carb, keto, paleo, gluten free and diabetic friendly.
+This the best recipe you will ever find for a keto biscuit.
+Make sure to scroll all the way down to watch the video.

 I had to work very hard to make grain free biscuits that could join the line up.
-I also made this video to show you how to do it.

 Here was my problem.
 I like to eat low-carb and gluten free.
 Regular gluten free biscuits are good, but they are not low carb, as they are made with rice flour.
 I knew people were looking for a GOOD grain free biscuit that can be eaten while on a strict low-carb, keto or paleo diet.
 They are also good for the low calorie plan if you go in that direction.